The Spell I Cast with My Mother's Wooden Spoon (And Why It Finally Worked)

 But I'm not not saying it either.

+My mother would say I'm being dramatic.
 My grandmother would just tell me to stir counterclockwise next time.

 For releasing.
 Obviously.